Half-value layer

 The HF for a narrow beam will always be less than or equal to one (it is only equal to one in the case of a monoenergetic beam).
 In case of a narrow polychromatic beam, the HF is less than one because of beam hardening.

 HVL is related to Mean free path, however the mean free path is the average distance a unit of radiation can travel in the material before being absorbed, whereas HVL is the average amount of material needed to absorb 50% of all radiation (i.e., to reduce the intensity of the incident radiation by half).

 In the case of sound waves, HVL is the distance that it takes for the intensity of a sound wave to be reduced to one-half of its original value.
 The HVL of sound waves is determined by both the medium through which it travels, and the frequency of the beam.
 A "thin" half-value layer (or a quick drop of -3 dB) results from a high frequency sound wave and a medium with a high rate of attenuation, such as bone.
 HVL is measured in units of length.

 A similar concept is the tenth-value layer or TVL.
 The TVL is the average amount of material needed to absorb 90% of all radiation, i.e., to reduce it to a tenth of the original intensity.
 1 TVL is greater than or equal to log2(10) or approximately 3.32 HVLs, with equality achieved for a monoenergetic beam.

-Here are example approximate half-value layers for a variety of materials against a source of gamma rays (Iridium-192):
+Here are example approximate half-value layers for a variety of materials against a source of gamma rays, according to Iridium-192 radiation decay energy (MeV): Beta 0.67 (49%); Gamma 0.308 (28%); Gamma 0.468 (46%):